aymenfurter/FedizIDPUI/README.md

 # Fediz IDP UI

 This software is in Proof of Concept state!
 Any liability is excluded.
+Use on your own risk.

 A User Interface for the Apache CXF Fediz IDP Rest Interface based on Angular 2, SB-Admin 2, Twitter Bootstrap and TypeScript.